 Further information about the literary and personal Papers of Patricia Beer can be found on the archives catalogue.

 Frances Bellerby (1899-1975) was a poet, short story writer and novelist.
 She was born in Bristol and later settled in Cornwall and Devon.
-From the age of twenty, she worked as a teacher, and at about the same time began writing articles for 'The Bristol Times and Mirror'.
-In 1930, she had a fall while walking along the Lulworth Cliffs on the Dorset coast.
-The fall resulted in a spinal injury, which affected her for the rest of her life.
-From 1942, Bellerby started writing at her Cornish cottage, where she published poetry, short stories and a novel.
+In August 1915, her brother Jack was killed in action and his loss affected her all her life.
+From the age of twenty, she began writing articles for 'The Bristol Times and Mirror'.
+In 1930, she had a fall while walking along the Lulworth Cliffs on the Dorset coast, which resulted in a spinal injury that recurrently affected her for the rest of her life.
+Her mother died by suicide in 1932, and Bellerby became estranged from her father.
+Her marriage faltered from the mid-1930s, ending in divorce in circa 1948, and she moved to a cottage in Cornwall in 1940, where she published poetry, short stories and a novel.
 In 1950, she was diagnosed with breast cancer.
-In 1954, she bought a semi-detached cottage in Goveton, near Kingsbridge, Devon, where she remained for the rest of her life, experiencing severe pain and health issues, and writing new poems, most of which were published by The Enitharmon Press.
+In 1954, she bought a semi-detached cottage in Goveton, near Kingsbridge, Devon, where she remained for the rest of her life and continued to write.
+In 1957, she contracted arterial claudication, a circulatory condition which made it difficult for her to walk.
+The cancer recurred in 1973 and she died of breast cancer and ankylosing spondylitis in 1975.
+Frances Bellerby is primarily remembered for her poetry, of which the main themes are nature, memory, and loss.

 The University of Exeter Special Collections holds several collections of Bellerby's personal and literary papers.
 Bellerby In addition, correspondence between Bellerby and the poet Charles Causley - who were close friends - can be found in the Papers of Charles Causley.

 Further information about the Frances Bellerby collections can be found on the archives catalogue.